microsoft/iot-curriculum/labs/iot/gps-lab/steps/add-gps-to-pi.md

 In this step you have set up GPS receiver to the pi and run the client side application.

-In the [next step](./set-up-web-app.md) you will configure the server side code and run the Azure Map to see the current GPS location. .
+In the [next step](./set-up-web-app.md) you will configure the server side code and run the Azure Map to show the current GPS location.